A Light ‘n Fresh Low-FODMAP Buddha Bowl coming for you today!

 Anyways, figured I might as well give you a little taste of what’s to come with the e-book.
 This is one of the recipes and it’s so freaking good.

 The secret to a great Buddha Bowl is to know and understand that more really can be more if you do it right.
 A traditional Buddha Bowl does not include meat, but if you are in the beginning of your gut-healing journey, I’d recommend choosing an organic, high-quality meat vs. the organic tofu I used.
-You know why if you’ve ever read The Gutsy Girl’s Bible.
+You know why if you’ve ever read A Gutsy Girl’s Bible: a 21-day approach to healing the gut.

 But as for this Buddha Bowl, it was all about that veg life.
 The reasons are those very same reasons why I’ve moved to just 90% gluten free.
 I’m healed, I do not restrict, and gal danggit almighty, I just love me that veggie life.
 Okay?!